States#

 A great new feature with SysML v2 is the ability to trigger transitions by timeouts.
 In UML this was also possible, but in a much more limited way.

 transition t1 first start state accept after 0.1[SI::second] then next state;At present, time can only be specified in seconds.
 For other durations, use a value in seconds—for example, 0.001[SI::second] for 1 millisecond.
-Each part has a TimerManager class by default to manage timeouts.
-The code generator emits entry code to start the timer when a state is entered and exit code to stop it when the state is left.
-A timeout event is added to the event list.
+The code generator emits the required code to manage duration triggered transitions.
+The only requirement is to execute the state machine method of the part cyclically (see ‘main.cpp’ below).

 Executing a model#